datuchela/petlog/README.md

+# petLog

+A simple web app for tracking reminders exclusively for pets.
+_Note: The project is nowhere near finished._

 # stuff to do:

 1. [ ] _BUG04_ addPet page doesn't navigate you to homepage on success, has to do with isSuccess itself.